joinalahmed/fossassam/content/post/ama-ali.md

 **P9:** *When you talk about community crowdsourcing is it related to fundraising?*

-**A:** I am no longer part of the Google Crowdsource Team but continue to do Crowdsource I'll be speaking at TesnorFlow.world on how We remove Bias in Machine Learning using Crowdsource in Santa Clara on Oct 29th https://www.youtube.com/watch?v=wwZKOmoNxMo Might help you understand it (feel free to skip first 5 mins after that main talk starts )
+**A:** I am no longer part of the Google Crowdsource Team but continue to do Crowdsource I'll be speaking at TensorFlow.world on how We remove Bias in Machine Learning using Crowdsource in Santa Clara on Oct 29th https://www.youtube.com/watch?v=wwZKOmoNxMo Might help you understand it (feel free to skip first 5 mins after that main talk starts )